ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 - limited to 60 request per minute;
 - limited to 1000 request per hour.

-When quota is exceeded, servers usually do not service the request
+When quota is exceeded, servers usually do not service the request.

 Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.